nishamuktewar/techtree/topics/UXaccessibility.md

 * Subtitles (check out the automatic subtitle startups)
 * Touch is better than mice
 * Touch screen optimization (favor tablets)

+__Physical Space__

+* Maps that show users where inaccessible barriers might be located
+* Tactile input devices that open up smart phones, virtual reality, and other wireless interfaces without the difficulty of touch screens
+* Swype is a good example here (cite)
+* Clothing that incorporate the specific needs of a modern person who may be in a wheelchair but still want to use an iPhone
+* Non-invasive, passive sensors detached from the phone that allow users to interface with larger screens or custom setups if necessary (e.g. Softspot + an iPad app, Google glass with accessibility maps)
+* Smart watches and devices that allow users to interface with phones in a handsfree manner (Ringly, Apple Watch, Pebble)
+* Ergonomic keyboards
+* Ergonomic mice
+* Ergonomic chairs
+* Make walking around easier/faster/cheaper (Lechal.
+Sols)
+*

 __Major report on UX for the elderly (65+) - NN Group:__
 http://www.nngroup.com/articles/usability-for-senior-citizens/